+- Order number

+- Post-consumer recycled content

+- Date

+- Total recycled contentUnit of measure

+- VendorBuyer

+- Unit of weight

+- Item number

+- Packaging description

-- Item number Packaging description
+- Item description

 - Third-party certification

+Environmental attributes

-- Unit price
+- Unit price Quantity

-- Quantity

-- Environmental attributes

 - Total cost of ownership

-- Identify green equivalent products: 2.
+- 2. Identify green equivalent products:

 Once the procurement baseline inventory is conducted, Skagit County may seek out green alternatives to conventional products that balance environmental benefits with performance, availability and cost requirements.
 This step may assist in identifying initial priorities.
 This may be done through online research and networking, or more easily by requesting vendors themselves to suggest green alternative products that serve equivalent purposes.
 Many vendors have a process that allows them to quickly analyze the cost differential to increase green spending in their category, while others handle such requests manually.
 U.S. Communities Purchasing Alliance, a national purchasing network for the public service-of which Skagit County is a member-can assist in finding green alternative products.
 U.S. Communities can request their vendors to perform cost comparisons for substituted green purchases.
 This service is free of charge to U.S. Communities registered participants.
 This comparison was performed for Skagit County's janitorial supplies as a test during the research of this Climate Action Plan, and the results show an overall cost savings with improved environmental performance.